 Scott SinclairStorage analyst, Enterprise Strategy Group

-This enables PowerMax users to take advantage next generation media, without creating an additional storage administration burden on the IT team, a Dell spokesperson said.
+This enables PowerMax users to take advantage of the next generation of media, without creating an additional storage administration burden on the IT team, a Dell spokesperson said.

 Automated provisioning has been added to PowerMax via integrated Ansible Playbook modules for hosts, networking and storage.
 Dell EMC also added a VMware vRealize Orchestrator plugin and a Container Storage Interface plugin to provision persistent storage for workloads in Kubernetes.